Webs of rational curves on real surfaces and a classification of real weak del Pezzo surfaces: A characterization of hexagonal webs

-If $\Mk^2=6$, then $Y$ is the complex blowup of $\MbbP^2$ in three points and admits exactly three simple families.
-The pullback of a pencil of lines through any center of blowup defines a simple family.
-So this concludes the proof for this case.
+If $\k^2=6$, then $Y$ is the complex blowup of $\P^2$ in three points and admits exactly three simple families.
+The pullback of a pencil of lines through any center of blowup defines a simple family and thus we concluded the proof for this case.

-If $1\leq \Mk^2\leq 5$, then by \LEM{dp-o} there exists a complex exceptional curve that is orthogonal to $u$, $v$ and $w$.
-We contract this exceptional curve and by \citep[Proposition 8.1.23]{dol1} we obtain a weak del Pezzo surface $Y'$ of degree one less.
-Moreover, by \PRP{class}c, the pushforward of the simple families with classes $u$, $v$ and $w$ are simple families of $Y'$ \Mwrt an anticanonical embedding.
-We repeat the same argument until we obtain a weak del Pezzo surface $Y''$ of canonical degree 6.
-We can now conclude the proof of this lemma, since we define $\xi_\MbbC$ as the composition of the birational morphism $\Marrow{Y}{}{Y''}$ with the birational morphism $\Marrow{Y''}{}{\MbbP^2}$ which is the blowup of three points in the plane. \end{proof}
+If $1\leq \k^2\leq 5$, then by \LEM{orth}c there exists a complex $(-1)$-curve that is orthogonal to $u$, $v$ and $w$.
+We contract it and by \LEM{blowdown} we obtain a complex weak del Pezzo surface $Y'$ of degree one less.
+Moreover, by \PRP{class}c, the pushforward of the simple families with classes $u$, $v$ and $w$ are complex simple families of $Y'$ \wrt an anticanonical embedding.
+We repeat the same argument until we obtain a complex weak del Pezzo surface $Y''$ of canonical degree 6.
+We can now conclude the proof of this lemma, since we define $\xi_\C$ as the composition of the birational morphism $Y\to Y''$ with the complex birational morphism $Y''\to\P^2$ which is the complex blowup of three complex points in the plane. \end{proof}

-\begin{lemma} \textbf{(hexagonal web characterization)} \\ Suppose we are given simple families on a surface $X$.
-If there exists a complex birational map $\Mdasharrow{X}{}{\MbbP^2}$ such that the image of curves in the given simple families form three pencils of lines in $\MbbP^2$, then these simple families form a hexagonal web. \end{lemma}
+\begin{lemma} Suppose we are given simple families on a surface $X$.
+If there exists a complex birational map $\rho\c X\dto\P^2$ such that the images of curves in the given simple families form three complex pencils of lines in $\P^2$, then these simple families form a hexagonal web. \end{lemma}

-\begin{proof} The property of hexagonal webs is local does not depend on the real structure and thus is invariant under complex birational morphisms.
-The hexagonal property now follows from \THM{graf}, since three pencils of lines in $\MbbP^2$ correspond to three lines in $\MbbP^{2*}$ \end{proof}

-\begin{proof}[Proof of \THM{hex}.]
-By assumption, there exists $u,v,w\in G(X)$ \Mst $u\cdot v=v\cdot w=u\cdot w=1$.
-Indeed, $u$, $v$ and $w$ are classes of simple families and correspond to three vertices in $\McalG(X)$ that do not share an edge.
-Let $Y_0$ be the smooth model of $X$.
-It follows from the definitions that there exists a birational map

-\Mst $\psi$ maps simple curves on $X$ to simple curves of $Y_0$.
-We follow the analysis of \SEC{simple} with the additional assumption that $|G(X)|\geq 3$.
-In particular, \ASM{1} holds by \LEM{no-asm}.
-We make a case distinction on weak del Pezzo surface $Y_\ell$ as stated in \LEM{case}. \begin{enumerate}[topsep=0pt,itemsep=0pt] \item By \LEM{pushpull} there exists a birational morphism $\Mrow{\eta_\ell}{Y_0}{Y_\ell}$ \Mst simple curves with class $u$, $v$ or $w$ are mapped to simple curves with $u'$, $v'$ and $w'$ \Mresp.
-Moreover, one has that $u'\cdot v'=v'\cdot w'=u'\cdot w'=1$.
-By \LEM{dp-pencil} there exists a complex birational morphism $\Mrow{\xi_\MbbC}{Y_\ell}{\MbbP^2}$, such that the simple curves with class $u'$, $v'$ and $w'$ are mapped to three pencils of lines in the plane.
-The complex birational map $\Mdashrow{\xi_\MbbC\circ\eta_\ell\circ\psi}{X}{\MbbP^2}$ and the simple families with classes $u,v,w\in G(X)$ satisfy the hypothesis of \LEM{hex}.
-Thus the three simple families form a hexagonal web as claimed.